 The data collection for Intrastat is conducted on the basis of EU regulations (EU’s Council Regulation no. 638/2004 with subsequent implementing modifications) applicable in all EU Member States.
 However, the practical application may differ slightly among the Member States.

 Intrastat is the system behind the statistics that describe Denmark’s external trade in goods with other EU countries.
-The statistic is based on data collected from Danish registered companies with an annual external trade exceedning 6 mio. dkk in imports and 4,5 mio. dkk. in exports for 2017.
+The statistic is based on data collected from Danish registered companies with an annual external trade exceeding 6.7 mio. dkk in imports and 5.0 mio. dkk in exports in 2018/2019.